ankittripathe/PortFolio-Website/README.md

 7️⃣ **Add to Cart & Remove from Cart** – Fully functional shopping cart system
 8️⃣ **Smooth Scroll Behavior** – Enhanced browsing experience with fluid page transitions

-## 📂 Data Management

-All product data is structured within JavaScript object files inside the `assets` folder, ensuring flexibility and ease of management.

-## 💡 Core Development Approach

-This project follows a **component-based architecture**, with well-structured `Components`, `Pages`, and `Context API` for state handling.
-Hooks like `useState`, `useContext`, and `useParams` power dynamic functionality.

 ## 📁 Folder Structure